namehash/ens-normalize-python/README.md

         # a suggestion for fixing the first error (there might be more errors)
         print(repr(e.suggested))
         # ''
-        # replacing the disallowed substring with this empty string represents that the disallowed substring should be removed
+        # replacing the disallowed substring with this empty string represents the idea that the disallowed substring is suggested to be removed

         # You may be able to fix this error by replacing e.disallowed
         # with e.suggested in the input string.
-        # Fields index, disallowed_sequence_info, disallowed, and suggested are not None only for fixable errors.
+        # Fields index, disallowed_sequence_info, disallowed, and suggested are not None only for curable errors.
         # Other errors might be found even after applying this suggestion.
 ```